supersonic2k22/vivawallet-payment-gateway-drupal-commerce/README.md

 INTRODUCTION
 ------------
 Viva Payment Gateway module allows the admin to set up the Viva payment method on their store.
 The customer can select the Viva Payment Gateway as the payment method and enter their payment details for payment purposes.
-We support Visa, Visa Electron, Mastercard and Maestro bank cards from any country as well as several other payment methods such as Qiwi, Yandex, Privat24, cash payments, PayPal, SEPA, Swift, online banking with Ukrainian, Russian and European banks, partial payments, credit payments and Direct Debit.

 REQUIREMENTS